 DOS programs that are not likely to work are ones that assume an 80x24 screen size, and run in full-screen mode.
 DOS programs that work only in text mode will probably work fine.
 Also, DOS software that supports the Tandy Model 1000 PC in graphics mode might work on the QuickPAD Pro.
 For example, see the software page for the description of Microsoft Word 5.5.

 If you are experimenting with TSRs, remember that you should never add any lines to qprun.bat.
 Even if you find a program or TSR that works from the DOS command line and from a manually executed batch file, it may not run when it is executed from qprun.bat.
-It's not worth the risk.
-It's better to just create a manually-executed start.bat file as described elsewhere on this page.
+It's just not worth the risk.
+It's better to just create a manually-executed start.bat file as described above.

 Another way to boot from a CompactFlash card is to hold down the FN (Function) key while turning on the QuickPAD Pro.